 Setting up a tenancy agreement if you sublet your home

-A tenancy agreement is a contract between you and your tenant or lodger, setting out the terms and conditions of their stay in your property.
+A tenancy agreement is a contract between you and your tenant setting out the terms and conditions of their stay in your property.

 Does a tenancy agreement have to be in writing?

 It's best for you and your tenant to have a written tenancy agreement, so you both know exactly what your rights and responsibilities are.
 In addition, if your tenant asks for a written agreement, you will have to provide one.
 However, even if you only have a verbal agreement, you and your tenant will both have rights and responsibilities under law.